Contextuality from Single-State Ontological Models: An Information-Theoretic Obstruction: Implications for Adaptive Intelligence

 \section{Implications for Adaptive Intelligence}

-We emphasize that the following discussion is interpretive and does not enter the proof of the main no-go theorem.
-The results of this work have direct implications for adaptive and intelligent systems operating under internal resource constraints.
+We emphasize that the following discussion is interpretive and does not enter the proof of the main proposition.
+The perspective developed in this work may also be useful for thinking about adaptive and intelligent systems operating under internal resource constraints.
 Many such systems must interact with their environment across multiple contexts while reusing a fixed ontic state space, due to limitations on memory, representational capacity, or physical degrees of freedom.
-Our results show that, under these conditions, contextual dependence cannot be represented classically without incurring an irreducible information-theoretic cost.
+The main suggestion is that, under shared-state reuse, contextual dependence may require explicit bookkeeping beyond what is internalized in a reused subsystem state alone.

-From this perspective, phenomena such as context sensitivity, order effects, and apparent violations of classical probabilistic reasoning need not be viewed as anomalies or implementation flaws.
-Instead, they arise naturally as consequences of representational constraints imposed by single-state reuse.
-Classical representations fail not because they are insufficiently expressive, but because they require additional contextual information that cannot be accommodated within a fixed ontic state space.
+On this interpretive extension, phenomena such as context sensitivity, order effects, and apparent violations of simple classical probabilistic heuristics need not always be viewed solely as anomalies or implementation flaws.
+In some cases, they may also reflect representational constraints associated with single-state reuse.
+The suggestion is not that classical representations fail in all such settings, but that under shared-state reuse they may require additional contextual bookkeeping that is not internalized within the reused subsystem state alone.

-More broadly, our analysis suggests that nonclassical probabilistic frameworks provide a principled means of representing contextual dependence in bounded adaptive systems.
-Their relevance lies not in any specific physical interpretation, but in their ability to maintain internal consistency across interventions without expanding representational resources.
-In this sense, contextuality reflects a fundamental trade-off between adaptability and representational economy, highlighting a general constraint on the design and analysis of intelligent systems.
+More cautiously, our analysis suggests that nonclassical probabilistic frameworks may provide a useful descriptive language for contextual dependence in bounded adaptive systems.
+Their relevance lies not in any specific physical interpretation, but in their potential usefulness as descriptive tools for intervention-dependent structure in settings with limited representational resources.
+On this interpretive extension, contextuality may be viewed as indicating a trade-off between adaptability and representational economy in models that reuse a fixed internal state space across multiple contexts.
+This suggests a possible constraint that may be relevant to the design and analysis of adaptive systems.